ibm-cloud-docs/containers/vpc_lb_manage.md

 When you create a new `LoadBalancer` service on the new cluster, you can use the `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-lb-name` annotation to specify the name of the VPC load balancer you want to attach.

 When you create LoadBalancer service, the the VPC load balancer type (ALB, NLB) and IP type (public, private) must match the specifications in the `LoadBalancer` service.
-For instance, an existing `LoadBalancer` service on the new cluster that specifies an NLB type cannot be used to attach a VPC ALB to the cluster.
-The annotations that specify the load balancer type and IP type are `service.kubernetes.io/ibm-load-balancer-cloud-provider-enable-features` and `service.kubernetes.io/ibm-load-balancer-cloud-provider-ip-type`, respectively.
+For example, an existing `LoadBalancer` service on the new cluster that specifies an NLB type cannot be used to attach a VPC ALB to the cluster.
+The annotations that specify the load balancer type and IP type are `service.kubernetes.io/ibm-load-balancer-cloud-provider-enable-features` and `service.kubernetes.io/ibm-load-balancer-cloud-provider-ip-type`.

 The port and node ports specified in the `LoadBalancer` service do not need to match those that the VPC load balancer was created with.
 The VPC load balancer re-configures with the port definitions of whichever `LoadBalancer` service it is associated with in the new cluster.